canonical/vault-rock/README.md

-# vault-rock
+# Vault rock

-A distroless ROCK image for Vault.
+A distroless rock image for Vault.

 ## Usage